nostrafinance/decimal/README.md

 # Decimal

-Decimal library for working with bignum numbers.
+Decimal library for working with big numbers.